Summary

 These are the following ecotypes: “Malawi Camphor”, “African” (Kokopelli) as well as various ecotypes, from GRIN, originating in Zambia, with a chemotype Camphor or Eucalyptol.

 The flower stems are, on average, 18 to 20 cm long in “Malawi Camphor” and other Zambian ecotypes.
-As for the dry bracts, the largest are about 3.5 mm wide- and are therefore smaller than those of Ocimum bisabolenum.
+As for the dry calyxes, the largest are about 3.5 mm wide- and are therefore smaller than those of Ocimum bisabolenum.

 The interval between the “cymes” (6 flowers simulating a whorl around the stem) is very small.
 Thus, there are up to 35 cymes on a 21 cm floral stem in Zambian Camphor basil – with an average interval of 6 mm.